shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/deal-eligibility-requirements.md

 ---
-title: Deal eligibility requirements: setting up deals
+title: Deal eligibility requirements setting up deals
 description: In this article, learn about the deal eligibility requirements and ways to set up a deal for test buyer members AN Talent (882) and AN Challenge (1370). ms.custom: supply-partners ms.date: 10/28/2023